SreeragKolath/SreeragKolath/README.md

 ## About

 🔭 I'm passionate about Artificial Intelligence, Machine Learning and Natural Language Processing.
-I'm curently working as AI Software Engineer in Techversant Infotech.
+I'm curently working as **AI Software Engineer** in **Techversant Infotech**.

 👉🏼 **Feel free to follow me on** [LinkedIn](https://www.linkedin.com/in/sreerag-radhakrishnan-599036130/)